popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 The steps to successfully add a species to the catalog are as follow:

 -   Find citeable required resources describing the species (chromosome-level assembly, mutation rate, recombination rate or map, Ne or demog. model, annotations)
--   Open a Github [ref] account, fork the stdpopsim Github repository and start a pull request (PR) by following the stepes provided in https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#adding-a-new-species or https://github.com/popsim-consortium/workshops/blob/main/adding_species/contributing.ipynb
+-   Open a Github [ref] account, fork the stdpopsim Github repository and start a pull request (PR) by following the steps provided in https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#adding-a-new-species or https://github.com/popsim-consortium/workshops/blob/main/adding_species/contributing.ipynb
 - Open an QC issue on Github referring to the added species.
 - Find another stdpopsim contributor (reviewer) to conduct the QC process
 - The QC process is fully described here (https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#demographic-model-review-process).
 In summary: